WPJohnny-plugins/wp-featherlight-disabled/readme.txt

 - Enable on each post by checking "Enable lightbox" on the WP Featherlight settings.
 - You can also lightbox videos, iframes, and ajax content by adding data attributes to your content.
 For more details on custom content loading, check out the [featherlight documentation](https://github.com/noelboss/featherlight/#usage).

 My plugin is simply a forked version of the original [WP Featherlight plugin](https://wordpress.org/support/plugin/wp-featherlight).
 Only difference is the original loads the featherlight CSS/JS on every page whereas mine only loads when you manually enable.
+Big thanks to Yin and Walter for contributing.

 = Features: =
 * Ultra-lightweight - even more lightweight than the original WP Featherlight since the lightbox CSS/JS is not loaded automatically.